SciSpike/recurrify/README.md

 Shamelessly based on a fork of [later.js](https://github.com/kirkins/later).

-* Added ability to get *all* occurrences of a schedule between a start and end time
+* Added ability to get *all* time slots of a recurrence between a start and end time
-* Removed the parsers in favor of just dealing with schedule definitions directly
+* Removed the parsers in favor of just dealing with recurrence definitions directly
 * Removed `setTimeout` and `setInterval` implementations
 * Removed bower and Makefile
 * WIP to update syntax to more modern ES6+